New study looks at how autism-linked genetics changes are passed to children

-A new finding, published in June, suggests that a woman’s genetics could be a factor affecting a child’s autism symptoms more than previously thought, according to a study of mice published in June in the journal Translational Psychiatry.
+A new finding, published in June in the journal Translational Psychiatry, suggests that a woman’s genetics could be a factor affecting a child’s autism symptoms more than previously thought.

 To understand the genetics behind autism, researchers looked at the mother’s genes in mice bred with autism-linked genes for an explanation about how certain autism-linked genetics changes are passed on, and why some people with those variations develop autism and others do not.